ModelOriented/hstats/README.md

 ## Limitations

 1. H-statistics are based on partial dependence estimates and are thus as good or bad as these.
 One of their problems is that the model is applied to unseen/impossible feature combinations.
 In extreme cases, H-statistics intended to be in the range between 0 and 1 can become larger than 1.
 Accumulated local effects (ALE) [8] mend above problem of partial dependence estimates.
 They, however, depend on the notion of "closeness", which is highly non-trivial in higher dimension and for discrete features.
-2. Due to their computational complexity, H-statistics are usually evaluated on relatively small subsets of the training (or validation/test) data.
+2. Due to their computational complexity of $O(n^2)$, where $n$ is the number of rows considered, H-statistics are usually evaluated on relatively small subsets of the training (or validation/test) data.
 Consequently, the estimates are typically not very robust.
 To get more robust results, increase the default `n_max = 300` of `hstats()`.

 ## Landscape